salmandaher/VLNs_Team_GraviPower/README.md

 ## Pseudo-Bump Mechanism Overview

 The pseudo-bump functions by converting the mechanical energy from vehicles passing over it into usable energy for the system.
 It includes several key components that work in harmony to achieve this.
 The fixed joint acts as the pivot point for the bump's rotation when a vehicle passes over it.
-Inside this joint is an anti-reverse bearing (Rollman bearing) that prevents backward motion from affecting the gearbox when the bump resets.
-Once the vehicle passes, a return spring compresses under pressure and then pushes the bump back to its starting position.
-The moving joint allows the bump to articulate and flatten as vehicles pass, transferring the force efficiently to the fixed joint and maintaining system reliability.
+Inside this joint is an anti-reverse bearing (Rollman bearing) that prevents backward motion when the bump resets.
+Once a vehicle passes, a return spring compresses under pressure and then pushes the bump back to its starting position when the vehicle leaves.
+The moving joint allows the bump to flatten as vehicles pass, transferring the force efficiently through the rotaion of the fixed joint and maintaining system reliability.

 ### Fixed Joint

-This section contains two STL parts: the connecting part between the fixed joint and the moving joint, and the bearing holder that houses the bearing linking to the Tetrix system.
+which contains two STL parts: the connecting plate between the fixed joint and the moving joint, and the bearing holder that houses the bearing linking to the Tetrix system.
 **STL files:**
 - [First Part (Fixed Joint) STL](https://github.com/salmandaher/VLNs_Team_GraviPower/blob/d1e83de02112018f51a4b01dffcafd82a4864781/3d%20designs/Bump/first.stl)
 - [Bearing Holder STL](https://github.com/salmandaher/VLNs_Team_GraviPower/blob/d1e83de02112018f51a4b01dffcafd82a4864781/3d%20designs/stls/inner%20bearing%20to%20tetrix.stl)

 ### Moving Joint

-This section includes the STL part that forms the component between the moving joint and the free end of the bump, the part pressed directly by vehicles.
+The moving joint is created between the plate with the fixed joint and another plate with a free end, the part pressed directly by vehicles.
 **STL file:**
 - [Moving Joint Linkage STL](https://github.com/salmandaher/VLNs_Team_GraviPower/blob/d1e83de02112018f51a4b01dffcafd82a4864781/3d%20designs/Bump/second.stl)

 ### The Base

-This section includes the STL part that forms the base, which holds the fixed and moving joints together, providing structural stability.
+which holds the fixed and moving joints together, providing structural stability.
 **STL file:**
 - [Base Station STL](https://github.com/salmandaher/VLNs_Team_GraviPower/blob/d1e83de02112018f51a4b01dffcafd82a4864781/3d%20designs/Bump/station.stl)